thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embed-pinboard-sdk.md

 });
 ```
 **`frameParams`**
 Sets the `width` and `height` dimensions to render the iframe containing the pinboard.
+You can set the `width` and `height` attribute values in pixels or as a percentage.

 **`fullHeight`**
 *Boolean*.
 Adjusts the height of the embedded widget to fit the entire pinboard.